 We are seeking a full-time child and adolescent psychiatrist to join our nationally recognized multidisciplinary pediatric psychiatry consultation-liaison service.
 This position involves assessment and treatment of patients hospitalized on inpatient medical and surgical units as well as teaching and education of pediatric trainees, child psychiatry fellows, psychology trainees and medical students.
 Support will be provided for involvement in scholarly activities and quality improvement initiatives on the service.
 We are looking for a collaborative individual who can build working partnerships across disciplines and departments.
-This is the ideal position for the CAP wanting an academic career in the field of pediatric consultation-liaison psychiatry.
+This is the ideal position for the CAP aspiring to work in the field of pediatric consultation-liaison psychiatry.

 Candidates must be board eligible/certified in general and child/adolescent psychiatry.
 All positions will include a Harvard Medical School appointment, which will be at least one rank below professor with salary dependent upon experience and qualifications.
 Women and minorities are encouraged to apply.
 CV and brief statement detailing relevant experience should be submitted electronically to Patricia Ibeziako, MD, Associate Chief for Clinical Services, Department of Psychiatry, Boston Children's Hospital, at email@example.com.

 Boston Children's Hospital is an Affirmative Action/Equal Opportunity Employer.